Chapter 5 Reliability

 • K = 1.00 equals perfect agreement between judges.

-• research teams set a standard (maybe .85) and “train up” until kappa is achieved
+• Research teams typically set an expected standard (e.g., .85) and train raters until kappa is achieved.

-• really difficult to obtain an adequate kappa level when the number of categories achieve
+• Obtaining an acceptable kappa becomes difficult as the number of categories increases.

-• example is Hill’s Helping Skills System when all 15 categories (not just the big three) are used
+• An example is Hill’s Helping Skills System when all 15 categories; we chose to use the three categories (into which the 15 categories are subsumed).

-• really difficult to obtain an adequate kappa when infrequent categories (e.g., “insight”) exist
+• It is also difficult to obtain an adequate kappa when infrequent categories (e.g., “insight”) exist.

 Our kappa of .35 indicates that this rating team has a 35% chance of agreement, corrected for by chance.
 This is substantially below the standard.
 Let’s imagine that the team spends time with their dictionaries, examines common errors, and makes some decision rules.